 Aerial reforestation is a technique used to quickly plant large numbers of new trees.
 Local tree seeds are mixed with soil and shaped into small balls called seed bombs, which are dropped from airplanes over land.
 They are ready to grow as soon they hit the ground.

 In April 2013 the Royal Thai Air Force dropped seed bombs over a wildlife sanctuary the size of 800 football fileds in Phitsanulok province.
 Students helped to make the balls from local plants such as phayungs, maka mongs and kaboks, which are highly regarded for plywood and hardwood.

-Watch how Thailand intends to transform its deteriorated forests into healthy green forests by 2017:
+Watch how Thailand intends to transform its deteriorated forests into healthy green forests.

 Read more about an ex-NASA engineer replanting one billion trees a year.

 Air Chief Marshal Prajin Juntong Commander, Royal Thai Air Force